 Sometimes, the first course of treatment does not work for a UTI.
 If this happens, a doctor may alter the dosage, change the antibiotics, or recommend intravenous (IV) antibiotics.
 People should call the doctor if their symptoms get worse after taking antibiotics or do not significantly improve within a few days.

 Some people experience recurring UTIs.
 In these cases, a doctor may order further tests, such as an ultrasound scan or cystoscopy, to determine the root cause.

 Treating a UTI at home has risks.
 Without treatment, the infection can spread.
-However, about 25–42% of UTIs in females resolve on their own.
+However, about

 Some home remedies may help people with recurring UTIs.
 These remedies include:

 - Cranberry: A handful of studies suggest that cranberry may help flush out bacteria and prevent UTIs.
 One study found that a daily cranberry drink reduced the future need for antibiotics in women who had recently experienced a UTI.
 A small 2016 study that compared a cranberry extract with a placebo found that it helped prevent UTI recurrence.

 Some studiessuggest that probiotics can improve vaginal flora and so reduce the number of pathogenic bacteria that could cause a UTI.
 Vaginal probiotics containing Lactobacillus crispatus, L. rhamnosus, and L. reuteri may help prevent UTIs from coming back.

 - Estrogen: People who experience more UTIs after menopause

 may findthat topical estrogen cream decreases their frequency.